vej/DemoContinuousReport/README.md

 As the cursor moves around the wheel, the central svg image changes color.
 Selecting with the cursor records the selected color.

-The recorded color and error is recorded (the correct color is given within the task.html script)
+The selected color and error is recorded (the correct color is given within the task.html script)

 <img src="readme_contents/color_wheel_trial.gif"  width=50% />